pablode/gatling/README.md

 ### Build

-The following is required:

-- CMake 3.11+
-- C11 compiler and C++14 compiler
+You need to

-- <a href="https://vulkan.lunarg.com/">Vulkan SDK</a>
+- install the <a href="https://vulkan.lunarg.com/">Vulkan SDK</a>
-- <a href="https://github.com/PixarAnimationStudios/USD/tree/v22.03">USD 22.03</a> with MaterialX support
-- <a href="https://developer.nvidia.com/nvidia-mdl-sdk-get-started">MDL SDK 2021.0.1</a> binaries
+- download the <a href="https://developer.nvidia.com/nvidia-mdl-sdk-get-started">MDL SDK 2021.0.1</a> binaries
+- build my <a href="https://github.com/pablode/USD/tree/mtlx-1.38.4-adsk-dev">USD 22.05 fork</a> with MaterialX support

 > Note: EXR export requires building USD with OpenImageIO support.